Reducing back-to-school stress with green routines

 Walk instead of drive

 A 20-minute walk morning and evening replaces car trips, cuts CO2, and improves focus.
 Fresh morning air works like a natural wake-up.
+For longer journeys, see our tips on cycling through autumn safely.

 Eat seasonal

 Cooking simple dishes with pumpkins, apples, or leeks helps regain energy without overspending.
 Prepping in advance also reduces daily stress.
+Try our seasonal autumn soup recipes for nourishing meal ideas.

 Disconnect in the evening